louis-frayser/mirror-backup/README.md

 ## Introduction
 ### The main task
-1. Allow for declarative description of the backup task by describing which source directives are to backed up
+1. Allow for declarative description of the backup tasks by describing which source directories are to backed up
-2. Check for common error.
+2. Check for common errors.
 3. Generate a shell script to to the job.

 ### Other Tasks are